 - Testimony from healthcare providers

 Furthermore, the defendant might argue your injuries are not as severe as you claim since you did not require medical attention immediately after the accident.
-Ensure you have all of these records together and ready to present to your Las Vegas personal injury attorney.

 Gather Evidence at the Scene if You Can